SteveJustin1963/tec-APUS/README.md

 - 9511.asm, still a work in progress.

 ## Firth of Forth
 Firth still wont fit in a 4k ROM mod (https://github.com/SteveJustin1963/tec-4krom-12kram-mod) but is not far off.
-When it does, Firth can be compiled with 82, 83 control ports and testing can begin.

 ## Journal
 - Wiki in https://github.com/SteveJustin1963/tec-APUS/wiki